-I have conducted more than one hundred jury trials, but I have also gained expertise in areas of law that include contract law, business litigation, real estate litigation, boundary and access disputes, corporate veil issues, home inspection law, and plain English drafting.
+I have conducted over 100 jury trials with expertise in areas of law that include contract law, business litigation, real estate litigation, boundary and access disputes, corporate veil issues, home inspection law, and plain English drafting.
 I enjoy working with other lawyers in cases where my experience and expertise may be useful.

 It took a while, but eventually I learned how to enjoy my practice, and I enjoy talking with other lawyers about that and sharing what I have learned about the business side of practicing law.

 If you are a lawyer with a case or issue where you think I may be able to help, or if you just want to brainstorm, please call me at (303) 638-3410 or email me at firstname.lastname@example.org.
 I am always delighted to talk with other lawyers at no charge.